VDA5050/VDA5050/VDA5050_EN.md

 **DIRECTED** |||||||||(8)|(8)|(7)|(9)
 **BIDIRECTED** ||||||||||(8)|(7)|(9)

-1) If actions would conflict with other zones' behavior, report a 'ZONE_ACTION_CONFLICT' error with level 'CRITICAL' (order error) and stop the vehicle.
+1) If actions would conflict with other zones' behavior, report a 'ZONE_ACTION_CONFLICT' error with level 'CRITICAL' (order error) and stop the mobile robot.
 2) Planned trajectory must be granted for all 'COORDINATED_REPLANNING' zones.
 3) If a trajectory is predefined for the edge, it shall be sent in the zone request.
 4) The lowest of the competing speeds applies.
 5) Execute all actions
 6) The most restrictive one is always selected here; for PRIORITY zones, the lowest priority factor is used; for overlapping PRIORITY and PENALTY zones, the highest penalty factor is used; for overlapping PENALTY zones, the highest penalty factor is used.
-7) For kinematic center-based zones the vehicle can only be completely within or outside the zone, so this overlap is not possible.
+7) For kinematic center-based zones the mobile robot can only be completely within or outside the zone, so this overlap is not possible.
 8) Zones shall not overlap, since the behavior is not defined.
 9) A trajectory as part of the edge properties shall override the directed and bidirected zone property.

 ### 6.9.5 Error handling within zones

-If at any point of the order execution, a mobile robot realizes, that it can not reach a node in its order, it shall report a 'NODE_UNREACHABLE' error with level 'CRITICAL' to the master control.
-The master control shall then decide how to proceed.
-The vehicle shall not try to reach the node again, but wait for further instructions from the master control.
+If at any point of the order execution, a mobile robot realizes, that it can not reach a node in its order, it shall report a 'NODE_UNREACHABLE' error with level 'CRITICAL' to the fleet control.
+The fleet control shall then decide how to proceed.
+The mobile robot shall not try to reach the node again, but wait for further instructions from the fleet control.

 ## 6.10 Actions

-If the AGV supports actions other than driving, these actions are executed via the action field that is attached to either a node or an edge, or sent via the separate topic `instantActions` (see Section [6.10 Topic "instantActions"](#610-topic-instantactions-from-master-control-to-agv)).
+If the mobile robot supports actions other than driving, these actions are executed via the action field that is attached to either a node or an edge, or sent via the separate topic `instantActions` (see Section [6.10 Topic "instantActions"](#610-topic-instantactions-from-master-control-to-agv)).

-Actions that are to be executed on an edge shall only run while the AGV is on the edge (see Section [6.12.2 Traversal of nodes and entering/leaving edges](#6122-traversal-of-nodes-and-enteringleaving-edges-triggering-of-actions)).
+Actions that are to be executed on an edge shall only run while the mobile robot is on the edge (see Section [6.12.2 Traversal of nodes and entering/leaving edges](#6122-traversal-of-nodes-and-enteringleaving-edges-triggering-of-actions)).

 Actions that are triggered on nodes can run as long as they need to run and should be self-terminating (e.g., an audio signal that lasts for five seconds or a pick action, that is finished after picking up a load) or formulated pairwise (e.g., "activateWarningLights" and "deactivateWarningLights"), although there may be exceptions.

-The following section presents predefined actions that shall be used by the AGV, if the AGV's capabilities map to the action description.
+The following section presents predefined actions that shall be used by the mobile robot, if the mobile robot's capabilities map to the action description.
 If there is a sensible way to use the defined parameters, they shall be used.
 Additional parameters can be defined, if they are needed to execute an action successfully.
 The actions `cancelOrder`, `startPause` and `stopPause` shall be supported by every mobile robot.

-If there is no way to map some action to one of the actions of the following section, the AGV manufacturer can define additional actions that shall be used by master control.
+If there is no way to map some action to one of the actions of the following section, the mobile robot manufacturer can define additional actions that shall be used by fleet control.